House Fire Statistics and Facts to Know in 2025

 Electrical Malfunction Fires

-Faulty wiring and electrical issues triggered 23,700 home fires, which is a slight 2% increase since 2014.
-Circuit overloads, defective outlets and aging appliances typically contribute to these situations.
+Faulty wiring and electrical issues caused 23,700 home fires, a 2% increase since 2014.
+Circuit overloads, defective outlets and aging appliances contribute to these situations.
 Regular inspections of home electrical systems can lower the risk of these serious incidents.

 Where and When Do House Fires Happen Most?

-Home fires occur most frequently in single-family housing during the evening and winter months.
+Home fires strike most often in single-family housing during the evening and winter months.
 December and January pose the highest risk, with holidays like Thanksgiving and Christmas particularly dangerous due to cooking activities and seasonal decorations.

 house icon